-Export supports the filter applied to the ListView as well, so you only get the members you're looking for.
+Export supports the filter applied to the ListView as well, so you only get the members you are searching for.

-We've also locked down Export to users with access to Sensitive Data, in keeping with the single-member export available already out of the box in Umbraco 7.
+We’ve also locked down Export to users with access to Sensitive Data, in keeping with the single-member export already available out of the box with Umbraco 7.

-As part of the update for Umbraco 7.15, we've refreshed the user interface making it look seamlessly more Umbraco with the layout.
-All the old functions are there - Suspend and Approve, Unlock and Delete.
-Just select the members you wish to update and away you go.
+As part of the update for Umbraco 7.15, we’ve refreshed the user interface making it look more seamlessly Umbraco with the layout.
+All of the old functions are there - Unlock and Approve, Suspend and Delete.
+Just select the records you wish to update and away you go.